Bitlend-protocol/bitlend-docs/docs/pages/v1/getting-started.md

 ## Networks

-The Compound Protocol is currently deployed on the following networks:
+The Bitlend Protocol is currently deployed on the following networks:

 <div id="networks-widget-container"></div>